ArsCodeAmatoria/4lor/README.md

-# DataViz - Interactive Data Visualization Platform
+# 4lor - Data-Driven Analysis Platform

-DataViz is a modern web application for data visualization and analysis, built with Next.js, React, TypeScript, and Tailwind CSS.
+4lor is a modern web application for data visualization and analysis, focused on providing critical insights into Cultural Marxism and the World Economic Forum (WEF).
+The platform examines the intellectual origins, influence, and real-world consequences of these ideologies and organizations.

 ## Features

-- **Interactive Dashboards**: Monitor key metrics with real-time dashboards
+- **Interactive Dashboards**: Monitor key metrics and trends related to ideological influence
-- **Advanced Visualizations**: Create stunning visualizations with Chart.js and Nivo
+- **Advanced Visualizations**: Create stunning visualizations of complex socio-economic data
-- **Data Analysis**: Analyze complex datasets with powerful tools
+- **Data Analysis**: Analyze datasets showing the impact of policies and ideologies
-- **Research & Insights**: Access the latest research on data visualization
+- **Research & Insights**: Access well-researched articles on Cultural Marxism and the WEF
 - **Pivot Tables**: Explore data from different angles with interactive pivot tables

+## Content Focus

+- **Cultural Marxism Analysis**: Deep dive into its intellectual origins from the Frankfurt School to postmodernist ideology and critical theory
+- **Institutional Influence**: Examination of how these ideas have shaped political discourse, education, corporate governance, and public policy
+- **WEF Analysis**: Critical assessment of the World Economic Forum's stated goals versus actual socio-economic outcomes
+- **Policy Impact**: Analysis of centralization of power, ESG mandates, stakeholder capitalism, and global governance
+- **Sovereignty & Freedom**: Data-driven insights on impacts to national sovereignty, economic structures, and individual freedoms

 ## Tech Stack